Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 16 Februari 2025 17.24.39 UTC
+- WIB: Minggu, 16 Februari 2025 18.18.48 UTC
-- WITA: Minggu, 16 Februari 2025 18.24.39 UTC
+- WITA: Minggu, 16 Februari 2025 19.18.48 UTC
-- WIT: Minggu, 16 Februari 2025 19.24.39 UTC
+- WIT: Minggu, 16 Februari 2025 20.18.48 UTC

 Kutipan Inspiratif:
-"A poor man says work is life.
-A rich man says money is life.
-A lover says love is life but.
-I say my idiot friends are my life."
+"Success is a state of mind.
+If you want success, start thinking of yourself as a success."

-Kategori: friendship
+Kategori: success